In 1995, John won the O. Henry Pun-Off World Championship. It is his first and only world title.

 A former Presidential Speechwriter for Bill Clinton, John Pollack has a gift for translating complex ideas into simple, concise and compelling language.
 "Clear writing requires clear thinking," he said.
 "Until an idea has been articulated well, it doesn’t really exist in any meaningful or useful way."

 In addition to Shortcut and The World on a String, John is the author of two other books.
-Cork Boat tells the story of John’s successful, 30-year quest to build a Viking ship made almost entirely of wine corks, and its 2002 voyage down Portugal’s Douro River.
+Cork Boat tells the story of John’s 30-year quest to build a Viking ship made almost entirely of wine corks, and its 2002 voyage down Portugal’s Douro River.
 In 2011, Gotham Books published The Pun Also Rises: How the Humble Pun Revolutionized Language, Changed History, and Made Wordplay More Than Some Antics, which explores the surprising role of puns in the rise of modern civilization.

 In addition to periodic appearances in national media, John is a dynamic public speaker who has delivered talks at Google, the 92nd Street Y, national conferences and major universities.
 He lives in New York City.